kien-hoangt/crypto_tracker/README.md

 I'm Bradley.
 And I'm learning MVVM + Combine + SwiftUI.

+I'm following the tutorial on @SwiftfulThinking Youtube and storing source code in this repository.

-This repository contain source code for the SwiftUI Crypto App.
-The complete tutorial is available for free on my YouTube channel @SwiftfulThinking.
+The complete tutorial is available for free on his YouTube channel @SwiftfulThinking.
 The project uses MVVM Architecture, CoreData and Combine.
-Live cryptocurrency data is downloaded from CoinGecko API..
+Live crypto currency data is downloaded from CoinGecko API.

 # Source